christophhagen/StateModel/Readme.md

 In addition to the definition of the models, you need to make a few choices for the database, which depend on your use case.
 First you have to select an implementation that conforms to `Database`.

+### Database implementations

+#### `InMemoryDatabase`
-There is currently only one example implementation provided, which keeps all data in memory.
+There is currently only one example implementation provided with `StateModel`, which keeps all data in memory.

+#### SQLite Datase

+An implementation of a database with an underlying SQLite store is provided in [SQLiteStateDB](https://github.com/christophhagen/SQLiteStateDB).
+It stores the supported types (integers, doubles, strings) in separate tables, and encodes all other `Codable` values using a provided encoder.
+The current implementation restricts the [key paths](#paths) to integers.

+#### Custom implementation

 You can also [write your own database](#database-implementation) by conforming to `Database`.
+This gives you all the freedom to store the data in an appropriate format, implement additional features, and apply performance optimizations.

+### Paths

 If you choose an existing implementation, then it may have already made decisions on certain implementation details, otherwise you have to decide a few details.